Why Covid-19 Vaccination Is Necessary

 We have heard a long time saying that prevention is better than cure.
 Indeed, it is better to prevent a disorder as compared to treating it.
 It is because of vaccinations that one of the terrible disorders smallpox no longer exists in history.
 Throughout the years, vaccines have prevented numerous diseases and saved thousands of lives.
 Vaccine preventable diseases such as polio, pertussis, whooping cough and measles could be deadly if there were no vaccines.
 On the other hand, other vaccine preventable disorders may not be deadly, but could leave a person disabled or disfigured for life.
 Vaccine-preventable disorders are considered to be quite harmful.
 Each year, we hear of cases in the U.S where adults have died from vaccine preventable diseases.

-Even if some of the children or adults may be able to survive some of the diseases such as measles, it may leave them visually impaired once they are attacked.
+Even if some people may be able to survive some of the diseases such as covid-19, it may leave them visually impaired once they are attacked.
 Women who are afflicted with measles within their early moments of pregnancy are at an increased risk of bearing with heart problems, blindness and other defects.
 Administration of vaccination before pregnancy is poised to prevent this.

 Vaccines have for long proved to be effective in preventing diseases.
-It is strongly recommended that all children be immunized.
+It is strongly recommended that all people receive vaccination against covid-19.
 For instance, vaccines for Hepatitis HPV and hepatitis B reduce cancer risks caused by such virus.
 In the event that vaccination is stopped, there is a possibility that diseases that had diminished would reemerge.
 Epidemics of diseases that are today under control would be revived.
 This implies that there would be more children getting sick, as well as others dying.

 Another concern for the necessity of vaccination is that though cases of vaccine preventable diseases have declined, some of these disorders are actually common in other nations and are brought to the U.S by migrants.
 If vaccination stopped, then it is possible for them to catch the diseases from migrants while travelling.